hmirceb/comtrendr/README.md

-# comtrendr - Standard and detrended community stability metrics
+# comtrendr - standard and detrended community stability metrics

 **Although fully functional, this is a development version and some things may change before the final version is released**